Verbalizing LLM's Higher-order Uncertainty via Imprecise Probabilities: Conclusion and Limitations

 We propose IP-based methods for higher-order uncertainty elicitation.
 Across tasks and models, our approach improves elicitation accuracy and internal consistency while remaining cost-efficient.
 Combined with MMI-based post-processing, IP provides a principled framework for assessing LLM credibility.
+Overall, our method offers a coherent interface for eliciting, representing, and using uncertainty from black-box models.

 Our method shares several limitations with prior work.
 First, we assume verbalized uncertainty is approximately rational; although allowing imprecision mitigates, this cannot be fully verified.
 We also assume the model correctly interprets prompts.
 Strong classification performance is required—if the model fails to recognize alternative answers, ambiguity cannot be captured.
 Finally, we focus primarily on Q\&A tasks; extending to settings such as translation or summarization remains future work.